open-ephys/onix1-bonsai-docs/articles/hardware/np2e/overview.md

 > [!NOTE]
 > The NeuropixelsV2eBeta Headstage example workflow (<a href="~/workflows/hardware/np2ebeta.bonsai" download>download here</a>) is nearly identical to the NeuropixelsV2e Headstage example workflow.
 Follow the pages in the NeuropixelsV2e Headstage Guide to learn how it works.

-> [!TIP]
-> Visit the <xref:getting-started> pages if you are unfamiliar with using ONIX hardware in Bonsai.